 - To make an enquiry

-If you use one of our web site forms or if you contact us by email we may collect and process personal information about you.
+If you use one of our web site forms or if you contact us by email or by chat we may collect and process personal information about you.
 This may include:

 - Your contact details including your address and phone number